guettli/programming-guidelines/README.md

 > MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas. ([Wikipedia](https://en.wikipedia.org/wiki/MongoDB))

-One document in a collection can differ in their structure.
-For example all most all documents in a collection have an integer value on the attribute "foo", but for unknown reasons one document has a float instead an integer.
+One document in a collection can differ in its structure.
+For example, most all documents in a collection have an integer value on the attribute "foo", but for unknown reasons, one document has a float instead of an integer.
 Grrr.

 What does the solution look like?